fpgaminer/GPTQ-triton/README.md

 * `--act-order`: Use activation order quantization.
 * `--true-sequential`: Use true sequential quantization.

-**NOTE:** The Triton kernel is currently only implemented for 4-bits and groupsize -1.
+**NOTE:** The Triton kernel is currently only implemented for 4-bits.

 ### Explanation of `groupsize`